MehSalhi/ARN-Labos/ARN-Labo03_Mbayo_Salhi_Report.md

 ![Final Model Evaluation](figures/ARN-L3-FinalModel-Men-Women.png){width=50%}

+We can see that our model has a good ability to generalize.
+Our final choice would be to use 4 neurons because the MSE result for the test set does not spread too much and it follows the train set accurately.
+Also, having only 4 neurons avoid the risk of overfitting and is a simple enough model.

+We also computed the following scores to confirm the performances of our model:

+- Accuracy :  0.97
+- F1-Score: 0.97

 ## Comments
 We had a problem with data normalizations.
-At first, we normalized female and male dataset separately, which produced a curious error.
+At first, we normalized the female and male dataset separately, which produced a curious error.
 We needed to give output value between 0 and 1 instead of -1 and 1 for the tanh validation function in order to get acceptables MSE curves for both training and test sets.
-This problem has been fixed by merging both dataset before the normalization.
+This problem has been fixed by merging both dataset before the normalization, which is of course the correct way to normalize a dataset.

 # Man vs Woman vs Children